shadowings-zy/tiny-node-faas/README.md

 {
   status: number, // status code, 0 is OK, 1 is ERROR
   message: string, // message of the result
+  data: {
     funcs: [
       {
         id: number, // the id of the function
         path: string, // the path of the function
         fullPath: string, // the full path of the function
         content: string, // the content of the function }
     ],
+  }
 }
 ```